lilamila/ethereum/smart_lease/README.md

 # Leafer's Smart Lease

-The apartment leasing procedure is riddled with overheard.
-This contract is indevelopment to deploy a Dapp.
-Inspired by my recent apartment lease signing/notarizing headache
+The apartment leasing procedure is riddled with overhead.
+This contract is in development to deploy a Dapp to handle all of the document creation, sign off, and rent payments.
+Eventually, this could be attached to a network of smart devices in the home to ensure maintenance outlined in the leasing agreement is fulfilled.
+Inspired by my recent apartment lease signing/notarizing headache.
 Leafer's Smart Lease is created by [Marie Leaf](https://twitter.com/curbing_entropy).